 Milnes holds a Bachelor’s Degree in Business Administration from Southern New Hampshire University where she graduated Summa Cum Laude.

-Additionally, Robin served on the Board of Directors for the Animal Rescue League of New Hampshire for 9 years and currently serves on its Advisory Council.
+Additionally, Robin served on the Board of Directors for the Animal Rescue League of New Hampshire for 9 years.
 Having held the officer positions of Secretary, Chair and Vice Chair, Robin led the Board and organization through several years of transition and change.
 She has also chaired the Animal Rescue League’s annual auction, its largest fundraising event, for several years.

-Finally, Robin is a graduate from the Leadership NH Class of 2015.
+Robin is a graduate from the Leadership NH Class of 2015, and is currently pursuing her Master’s Degree in Business Administration through Southern New Hampshire University.

 Jean has served on the Commission for Accreditation for Physical Therapy Education; Board Member and President of the Mast Yard West Condo Association; New Hampshire Breast Cancer Coalition; American Cancer Society’s Making Strides; Public Member to the Board of Medicine; Moderator of Ward 2 in Concord and Member of the St. Paul’s Episcopal Church Choir.